dibyendumajumdar/ravi/readthedocs/ravi-overview.rst

 ------------------

 * CMake

+Ravi can be built with or without LLVM.
+Following versions of LLVM work with Ravi.

 * LLVM 3.7 or 3.8 or 3.9
 * LLVM 3.5 and 3.6 should also work but have not been recently tested

-The build is CMake based.
-Unless otherwise noted the instructions below should work for LLVM 3.7 or above.
+Unless otherwise noted the instructions below should work for LLVM 3.7 or later.

 Building LLVM on Windows
 ------------------------